News Archive – 2011

 Claudio Grosman and Gisela Cymes published in Nature

 "Tunable pKa values and the basis of opposite charge selectivities in nicotinic-type receptors," by Associate Professor of Molecular and Integrative Physiology Claudio Grosman and Research Scientist Gisela Cymes, has been published in Nature.

 Hee Jung Chung Receives Carver Charitable Trust Award

 Assistant Professor of Molecular and Integrative Physiology Hee Jung Chung has been awarded the highly competitive 3-year Carver Young Investigator Award.
-The award pays $300,000 over three years.

 April 24, 2011

 James Slauch Elected to American Academy of Microbiology